51Degrees/documentation/src/upgradingtoV4/upgradingtoV4.md

 Once you have obtained your new License Key and downloaded the latest API packages and data file, please visit our [Migration guide](@ref DeviceDetection_MigrationGuides_51DegreesV3) for the next steps.

+We also recommend enabling @usagesharing in your environment.
+This allows our machine learning algorithm to grow and therefore detect new and unique User-Agents quicker with higher levels of accuracy.

 If you are looking for User-Agent Client Hints support, please follow the [User-Agent Client Hints documentation](@ref DeviceDetection_Features_UACH_Overview).

 ## New customers

-If you wish to get started with 51Degrees, check out our pricing page for an overview of all our pricing tiers.
+If you wish to get started with 51Degrees, check out our [pricing](https://51degrees.com/pricing) page for an overview of all our pricing tiers.
 You can then follow the
-[Configurator guide](@configuratorexplanation) to get started in the cloud or our [on-premise documentation](https://51degrees.com/documentation/index.html).
+@configuratorexplanation to get started in the cloud or use our [on-premise documentation](https://51degrees.com/documentation/index.html).

-Alternatively, get in touch with our [Sales](https://51degrees.com/contact-us) team and mention your use case, as we will discuss the best solution for you.
+Alternatively, get in touch with our [Sales](https://51degrees.com/contact-us) team and mention your use case.
+Please provide as much information as possible such as intended deployment method, programming language, and environment configuration as this will help us discuss the best solution for you.